nuts-foundation/nuts-node/README.rst

 Documentation
 =============

-The documentation can be build by running
+The documentation can be build by running the following command from the ``/docs`` directory:

 .. code-block:: shell

-    /docs $ make html
+    make html

 Configuration
 *************